DiogoPaiva/apps-directory/README.md

 #### `yarn add json-server -g --dev`

-This will install the json-server globbaly and be added to the dev dependencies of this project
+This will install the json-server globally and be added to the dev dependencies of this project

 ###